 Students under 18

-As an international student under the age of 18, you must have appropriate welfare arrangements in place prior to arriving in Australia.
+As an international student under the age of 18, you must have appropriate welfare arrangements in place before you arrive in Australia.

 These welfare arrangements must be maintained until you reach 18 years of age.
 During this period (including periods of non-enrolment), any changes to accommodation and/or welfare arrangements must be approved by VU.